 Circadian rhythm imbalance

-Circadian rhythm is the term used to describe physical, mental and behavioural changes which follow a 24 hour cycle, usually responding to light and darkness in an individuals environment.
+Circadian rhythm is the term used to describe physical, mental and behavioural changes which follow a 24-hour cycle, usually responding to light and darkness in an individual’s environment.
 Correctly timed rhythms work to regulate mood, sleep, wake, appetite, digestion and energy, all of which are usually timed on certain light cues such as the sun.

-When the body clock receives the right type of light, the body will produce active and energetic hormones ensuring that energy cycles are regulated.
-For example, when we wake during the winter without the signal of morning sunlight, the body will not produce the hormones we need to help us wake up and feel active and this can result in us feeling tired, moody and sluggish.
+When our circadian rhythms are off balance, for example, when we wake during the winter without the signal of morning sunlight, the body does not produce the hormones we need to help us wake up and feel active.
+This can result in us feeling tired, moody and sluggish.

 What treatment options are available?